The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/user_guides/institutions_db.md

 # Institutions Dashboard
 The ‘Institutions’ dashboard shows usage data (or downloads of eBook chapters) by institutions.
-For the OAeBU pilot, this data comes from JSTOR, and the data is available from January 2018 onwards.
+For the pilot project, this data comes from JSTOR, and the data is available from January 2018 onwards.
 For more information about JSTOR see the [partner data](../overview/partner_data) section of this help guide.

 The sections of this dashboard are: